TY-Jeong/VacHopPy/README.md

 </p>
 </div>

-with `trajectory.LatticeHopping.save_traj_on_lat` module, the user can focus on the interested atoms and steps.
+Using `trajectory.LatticeHopping.save_traj_on_lat` method, the user can focus on the interested atoms and steps.
 For example, the movements of ions within the hourglass will be shown by the following code.

 ```ruby
 traj.save_traj_on_lat(lat_point=[34, 35, 58, 59],